Anaemia Flashcards

 - Increased haemoglobin loss

-- reduced haemoglobin synthesis
+- Reduced haemoglobin synthesis

-what conditions cause an Increased haemoglobin loss
+what 2 conditions (disease states) cause an Increased haemoglobin loss

 - Hemorrhage - injuries, trauma